icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 ### Orchestrator Query Methods

 These methods facilitate the orchestration and supervision of the publish/subscribe system’s state without altering any data.

+#### icrc72_get_valid_broadcasters

+Retrieves a details about which broadcasters a subscriber should allow notifications from.
+This is an update call because it may need to check the subnet of the caller as well as because we want it to go through consensus since it has to do with security.

+- **Parameters**:
+  none

+- **Returns**:
+  - A variant of `list` which is a  `vec principals` which the subscriber should accept notifications from.
+  - or variant `icrc75` which is a `ICRC75Item` that points to a canister and namespace that contains the valid broadcasters

 #### icrc72_get_publishers